-Methods: Specimens were prepared using commercial bone cement (Endurance[®], DePuy[®]).
-Bone cement was mixed in standard vacuum mixing bowls (Stryker®).
+Methods: Specimens were prepared using commercial bone cement (DePuy[®]).
+Bone cement was mixed in standard vacuum mixing bowls (Stryker[®]).
 Four types of particles were mixed into the bone cement and tested.
 Three different versions of a liquid rubber; Paraloid TS-7100, 7300, and 7300(180), the last one cross-linked irregular-shaped PMMA particles (Rohm and Haas Co.).
-These were used, individually, to modify the bone cement.
-Eight sets of specimens were created.
-The compositions were: 1 control group with no additives; 2 groups with 10 and 50% cross-linked particles; 3 groups with 2.5, 5 and 10% TS-7100; 1 group with 10% TS-7300; and 1 group with 10% TS-7300(180).
 The rubber modifiers were presented in the liquid state and then mixed into the liquid monomer component of the bone cement before mixing all the components in the vacuum mixer.
 During the exothermic polymerization of the bone cement, the liquid rubber should precipitate and form solid rubber particles.
+The amount of additive added to each sample group was 10%.
+In preliminary results, samples with this amount of additive showed an average increase on the fracture toughness value, this was common throughout all the different additive types.
 The material was then injected into rectangular molds (10mm x 10mm x 60mm rectangular) using clinical cement delivery tools.
 Once the bone cement polymerized, the specimens were retrieved from the molds.
-A notch was induced by a slow cut diamond saw and further sharpened with a razor, the specimens were placed in physiologic saline solution at 37° C for at least 24 hours before testing.
-Specimens were then retrieved and tested individually in three point bending quasi-static loading test until failure.
-The maximum load at failure was recorded and fracture toughness was calculated using the equation for 3 point bending tests3:
+A Dremel[®] tool was used to create a notch in all specimens using also a fixture to hold them in place, this helped keeping consistency throughout the samples.
+The notch was further sharpened with a razor to provide the samples with a stress concentration area.
+The specimens were placed in physiologic saline solution at 37°C for at least 24 hours before testing.
+Specimens were retrieved and subject to fatigue cycling (60% maximum failure load at a ratio of 0.2) until a crack started developing.
+They were then tested individually in three point bending quasi-static loading until failure.
+The maximum load at failure was recorded and fracture toughness was calculated using the equation for 3 point bending tests5: